 How to take granisetron

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The manufacturer's leaflet will give you more information about granisetron and a full list of the side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about granisetron, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 Getting the most from your treatment

 - Even if you do not feel like eating or drinking, try to sip water regularly to prevent you from becoming lacking in fluids (dehydrated).
 Also, rather than trying to eat three main meals a day, try eating small, simple but nourishing snacks, every few hours.